 Non-Travel Reimbursement Requests

-UMW cardholders are responsible for following all state procurement regulations.
-However, in the event that an item is purchased on behalf of the University using personal funds, a reimbursement may be issued by Accounts Payable.
-Reimbursements of this nature are limited to $100.
+UMW cardholders are responsible for following all procurement regulations.
+In the event that an item is purchased using personal funds, a reimbursement request must be initiated within Chrome River with documented adherence.

 The giving and receiving of gifts at the University follows a set of stringent rules outlined by the IRS and the Commonwealth of Virginia.